open-goal/open-goal.github.io/documentation/developing/compiler_example.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Compiler Example
+# Compiling and example

 This describes how the compiler works using the following code snippet, saved in a file named `example_goal.gc`.